ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/GitHub_Desktop/en.md

 ![](img/github-desktop-select-repo.jpg)

 4\.
 Click `Clone`.
-This may take a while depending on your internet speed.
+This may take a while, depending on your internet speed.

 5\.
 Continue to [Branching](#branching).